Fortunato of Brescia

-Fortunato of Brescia (1701–1754) was an Italian Minorite of the Reform of Lombardy and anatomist.
+Fortunato of Brescia (1701–1754) was an Italian Minorite friar, mathematician, philosopher and anatomist.

 Life

 He was born at Brescia, and received the religious habit in 1718.
 A philosopher and theologian, Fortunato was also renowned for his studies in the natural sciences.
 He was secretary general of his order, and stood in high favour at the Bourbon court of Spain.
 He died in Madrid.

 Works

 He was among the first to bring together the teachings of Scholastic philosophy and the discoveries of the physical sciences.
 His scientific work is rendered important by his extensive use of the microscope, in which he followed the lead of Malpighi.
 Avoiding the then prevalent discussions on vitalism, he devoted himself to a positive study of the problems of natural science.

 Convinced that a knowledge of microscopic anatomy is the key to the secrets of nature, he deemed two things to be of prime importance: